01 of 10

 10 of 10

-- Getting to the east coast by air: There are airports in Barcelona, Girona, Reus (near Tarragona), Valencia, and Alicante.
+- By air: There are airports in Barcelona, Girona, Reus (near Tarragona), Valencia, and Alicante.
 Ryanair and EasyJet have lots of flights to these airports from all around Europe.

-- Getting there by train and bus: There are high-speed trains from Madrid to Barcelona, Valencia, Tarragona, and Alicante.
+- By train and bus: There are high-speed trains from Madrid to Barcelona, Valencia, Tarragona, and Alicante.

 - Where to base yourself: Barcelona is the obvious place to stay, with more than half the places to see on the east coast a day trip away.